anktd23/laptop-price-prediction/README.md

     - MICE

 - `Encoding`:
-    1. `Ordinal encoding`: Assign an ordered integer value to each category, reflecting the relative order or importance of the categories.
+    - 1. `Ordinal encoding`: Assign an ordered integer value to each category, reflecting the relative order or importance of the categories.

-    2. `One-hot encoding`: Represent each unique category as a binary variable, with a value of 1 indicating the presence of the category and a value 0 indicating its absence.
+    - 2. `One-hot encoding`: Represent each unique category as a binary variable, with a value of 1 indicating the presence of the category and a value 0 indicating its absence.

-    3. `Using Pandas` : getdummies(one hot encoding)
+    - 3. `Using Pandas` : getdummies(one hot encoding)

-    4. `Label Encoding` : Handling categorical values in target features.
+    - 4. `Label Encoding` : Handling categorical values in target features.

 - `Outliers handling` :
-    1. Z score method -Identify outliers as values that are a specified number of standard deviations away from the mean.
+    - 1. Z score method -Identify outliers as values that are a specified number of standard deviations away from the mean.
        (when data is normally distributed)
-    2. Trimming
+    - 2. Trimming
-    3. Capping
+    - 3. Capping
-    4. IQR (Interquartile Range) method: Identify outliers as values that are below the first quartile - 1.5 times the interquartile range  or above the third quartile + 1.5 times the interquartile range.
+    - 4. IQR (Interquartile Range) method: Identify outliers as values that are below the first quartile - 1.5 times the interquartile range  or above the third quartile + 1.5 times the interquartile range.
-    5. winsorization -Replacing the outliers with a specified value, such as the minimum or maximum value in the dataset, or with the value at a specified percentile.
+    - 5. winsorization -Replacing the outliers with a specified value, such as the minimum or maximum value in the dataset, or with the value at a specified percentile.
 `Most of the features are not normally distributed, Z score method, trimming, Capping not useful.` `We are using IQR method for outlier handling.`

 - `Scaling`:
-    1. Min-Max Scaling: Scale the values of the variables between 0 and 1.
+    - 1. `Min-Max Scaling`: Scale the values of the variables between 0 and 1.
-    2. Standardization(Z-score normalization): Scale the values of the variables to have a mean of zero and a standard deviation of one.
+    - 2. `Standardization(Z-score normalization)`: Scale the values of the variables to have a mean of zero and a standard deviation of one.
-    3. Max Absolute Scaling: Scale the values of the variables between -1 and 1.
+    - 3. `Max Absolute Scaling`: Scale the values of the variables between -1 and 1.
-    4. Robust Scaling: Scale the values of the variables using the median and interquartile range to make the scaling robust to outliers.
+    - 4. `Robust Scaling`: Scale the values of the variables using the median and interquartile range to make the scaling robust to outliers.
-    5. Normalization: Scale the values of the variables to have a sum of one.
+    - 5. `Normalization`: Scale the values of the variables to have a sum of one.

 `Since most of the independent variables are not normally distributed we cannot use Standardscaler` `most of the feature has outliers.
 So Minmax will scale data according to Max values which is outlier.`